10 things coming up in the Worthing and Brighton area

-2 Theatre.
-Nigel Havers, Denis Lawson and Stephen Tompkinson star in Art by Yasmina Reza from January 24– February 2 at Chichester Festival Theatre.
-When Serge spends an extortionate amount of money on an all-white modernist painting, his close friends Marc and Yvan are baffled.
-But does their violent reaction to this provocative canvas mirror more dangerous antagonisms towards each other?

-3 Art.
-Paul Winner insists he is only a “pretend artist”.
-But you might beg to differ when you see his work on show in a new exhibition at Arundel Museum – a venue he is keen to support.
-Paul carries his sketching materials and watercolours wherever he goes and has amassed an extraordinary collection of sketchbooks, paintings, drawings and prints chronicling the places he has visited and the personalities he has encountered.
-Paul has donated more than 50 pictures to Arundel Museum; all money raised from his exhibition (January 23-March 4, 10am-4pm) will be used to support the museum’s work.

-4 Theatre.
+1 Theatre.
 Worthing Theatres offer the chance to rediscover the story of Medusa in a spectacular modern dance take on the ancient Greek myth.
 In zoology the word medusa means a saucer-shaped or dome-shaped, free-swimming jellyfish or hydra.
 In Greek mythology Medusa was the only mortal gorgon and was decapitated by Perseus – a tale now delivered in dance.
 Choreographer Jasmin Vardimon is currently premiering her brand-new work Medusa as the climax of the 20th anniversary year of her award-winning company.
 The production will be at Worthing’s Connaught Theatre on Thursday, February 7.
-Jasmin offers the piece as a reflection on the powerful feminine symbol of Medusa, the myth and its various connotations in our contemporary life,

-5 Theatre.
-The Big Enormous Present (top circle), Saturday, February 2, 11.30am, 2.30pm, Ropetackle, Shoreham.
-The Big Enormous Present is an engaging play for young theatre-goers and their families.
-It explores the pressures of fitting in and making friends, of finding happiness and how giving can feel as good as receiving.
-The story unfolds in a school playground where Polly, Jack and Dot find a really big present and discover there’s a lot more to learn than just finding out what’s hidden inside.

-6 Theatre.
-Frantic Assembly’s The Unreturning marks the tenth anniversary of the company’s award-winning Ignition training programme.
-It plays Chichester’s Minerva Theatre (February 5-9).
-The work is set in British northern coastal town.
-Three young men are coming home from war.
-Their stories, set at different times over the past 100 years, are interwoven in a new play featuring Frantic’s celebrated physicality.

 Jools Holland confirms Brighton Centre date